 In addition to CSAC, there are a number of independent counselors in Addison County with experience working with survivors of sexual assault.
 For assistance choosing a counselor, you can talk with any member of the Middlebury counseling staff or other individuals with whom you feel comfortable.

-WomenSafe 24-Hour Hotline
+Atria Collective (formerly WomenSafe) 24-Hour Hotline